icerpc/icerpc-csharp/README.md

 Like any RPC framework, IceRPC provides two main components:
  - a runtime library that coordinates the sending and processing of requests and responses over network connections (the IceRPC core)
- - an [Interface Definition Language][idl] that allows you to define a high-level "contract" for your services and a compiler that generates C# code from your contract definitions (the Slice language and the Slice compiler)
+ - an [Interface Definition Language][idl] (IDL) that allows you to define a high-level "contract" for your services and a compiler that generates C# code from your contract's definitions (the Slice language and the Slice compiler)

 However, unlike other RPC frameworks, IceRPC does not force you to use its IDL.
 IceRPC provides a convenient core API that you can use to send and process requests and responses with the IDL and encoding of your choice, including